appsmithorg/appsmith-docs/website/docs/reference/widgets/camera.md

 <dd>

-Triggers when the user saves a video.
+Triggered when the user saves a video.
 This event is only available when the camera widget is in Video mode.

 </dd>